-Since Reach(x, y) is subject to CWA, these two formulas behave as an inductive definition, as those frequently used in Mathematics.
-In other words, Reach(x, y) is true if: (1) we have taken the edge In(x, y); or (2) we took an edge to some z and we can reach y from that z, Reach(z, y).
+Since Reach(x, y) is subject to CWA, these two formulas behave as an inductive definition, of a kind that is frequently used in mathematics.
+In other words, Reach(x, y) is true if: (1) we take the edge In(x, y); or (2) if we take an edge to some z and we can reach y from that z, Reach(z, y).
 Otherwise, Reach(x, y) will be false, due to CWA.
-A predicate like this, whose extension is determined by some rules like those above in combination with CWA, receives the name of intensional predicate.
+A predicate like this, whose extension is determined by some rules like those above in combination with CWA, is usually called an intensional predicate.